pingcap/docs-cn/mysql-compatibility.md

 + `CREATE TABLESPACE` statement
 + "Session Tracker: Add GTIDs context to the OK packet"

-## Features that are different from MySQL
+## Differences from MySQL

 ### Auto-increment ID

-+ In TiDB, the values (IDs) of an auto-incremental column are globally unique.
-They are incremental on a single TiDB server.
-If you want the IDs to be incremental among multiple TiDB servers, you can use the [`AUTO_INCREMENT` MySQL compatibility mode](/auto-increment.md#mysql-compatibility-mode).
-But the IDs are not necessarily allocated sequentially.
-It is recommended that you do not mix default values and custom values.
-Otherwise, you might encounter the `Duplicated Error` error message.
++ In TiDB, the auto-incremental column values (IDs) are globally unique and incremental within a single TiDB server.
+To make the IDs incremental among multiple TiDB servers, you can use the [`AUTO_INCREMENT` MySQL compatibility mode](/auto-increment.md#mysql-compatibility-mode).
+However, the IDs are not necessarily allocated sequentially, so it is recommended that you avoid mixing default and custom values to prevent encountering the `Duplicated Error` message.

 + You can use the `tidb_allow_remove_auto_inc` system variable to allow or forbid removing the `AUTO_INCREMENT` column attribute.
-The syntax of removing the column attribute is `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE`.
+To remove the column attribute, use the `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE` syntax.

-+ TiDB does not support adding the `AUTO_INCREMENT` column attribute, and this attribute cannot be recovered once it is removed.
++ TiDB does not support adding the `AUTO_INCREMENT` column attribute, and once removed, it cannot be recovered.

-+ For TiDB v6.6.0 and earlier versions, TiDB behaves the same as MySQL InnoDB, which requires auto-increment columns to be primary keys or index prefixes.
-Starting from v7.0.0, TiDB removes the restriction that auto-increment columns must be indexes or index prefixes, which allows you to define table primary keys more flexibly. [#40580](https://github.com/pingcap/tidb/issues/40580)
++ For TiDB v6.6.0 and earlier versions, auto-increment columns in TiDB behave the same as in MySQL InnoDB, requiring them to be primary keys or index prefixes.
+Starting from v7.0.0, TiDB removes this restriction, allowing for more flexible table primary key definitions. [#40580](https://github.com/pingcap/tidb/issues/40580)

 For more details, see [`AUTO_INCREMENT`](/auto-increment.md).

 > **Note:**
 >
-> + If you have not specified the primary key when creating a table, TiDB uses `_tidb_rowid` to identify the row.
+> + If you do not specify a primary key when creating a table, TiDB uses `_tidb_rowid` to identify the row.
 The allocation of this value shares an allocator with the auto-increment column (if such a column exists).
 If you specify an auto-increment column as the primary key, TiDB uses this column to identify the row.
-In this situation, the following situation might happen:
+In this situation, the following situation might occur:

 ```sql
 mysql> CREATE TABLE t(id INT UNIQUE KEY AUTO_INCREMENT);